john-azzaro/Studies-and-Prototypes/README.md

 # Mongoose CRUD Operatations Study
-> IMPORTANT: Mongoose CRUD Operations Study is a continuation of the **Mongoose Configuration and Data Modeling Study**.
-To find out more about configuration and data models, click [here](https://github.com/john-azzaro/Study-Mongoose-Configuration-and-Data-Modeling "Link to Mongoose Study").
+> *IMPORTANT: This study is a continuation of the Mongoose Configuration and Data Modeling Study.
+If you want to find out more about configuration of a Mongoose server, build schemas, models, virtuals, and instance methods, click [here](https://github.com/john-azzaro/Study-Mongoose-Configuration-and-Data-Modeling "Link to Mongoose Study").*

 <br>